emerald/TEmPLE/README.md

 equivalent binary, and whether both compilers produce equivalent binaries for some comprehensive suite of test-programs.
-If so, we will have *re-bootstrapped* Emerald, and can proceed with confidence to improve the Emerald programming environment.
+If so, we will have *re-bootstrapped* Emerald, and can proceed with confidence to improve and advance the Emerald programming environment.

 Third, the tests developed for this compiler, can serve as additional tests for the original Emerald compiler.
 Gradually, this will help